KunleDev2/LightBnB/README.md

 # LightBnB Project

-LightBnB is an application for home owners to rent out their homes to people on vacation, creating an alternative to hotels and bed and breakfasts.
+LightBnB is an application for home owners to rent out their homes to people on vacation..

 ## Final Product